'Make America Sick Again': Obama rallies Democrats in defense of the ACA

 "Now, a lot of the people didn't know, and they really still don't know, how they got health care called the Affordable Care Act or Obamacare.
 But I will assure you one thing, they'll know who did it and got rid of it for them," he said on MSNBC's "Morning Joe."

-Even though Manchin, who is up for re-election in 2018, said he thinks repeal is not a good idea, he said he disagreed with the president's advice to stonewall Republicans on a replacement
+Even though Manchin, who is up for re-election in 2018, said he thinks repeal is not a good idea, he also said he disagreed with the advice to stonewall Republicans on a replacement

 "If I break it, we gotta fix it," he said, indicating that Republicans could have a Democratic ally in any replacement effort.